 Basic Mark or Basic Application Under the Madrid Protocol, the international application is based on a national application or registration.
 This means that the applicant must have filed an application (“basic application”) or already registered a trademark (“basic registration”) in Malaysia.
 The basic application / registration and the international mark must have the same owner, identical mark and the same (or narrower) list of goods or services.
 (Section 61 of the Malaysian Trademarks Regulations 2019)

 Once you have satisfied the above requirements, you may prepare and submit Form MM2, with the following information to MyIPO, together with the prescribed fees:-

 Applicant’s name, address and contact details - The email address is mandatory for the application as all communications will be sent to the email address given.

-Appointment of representative – If you have appointed a Trademark Agent or Attorney to represent you in the International application, the Form TMR7 to be submitted.
+Appointment of representative – If you have appointed a Trademark Agent or Attorney to represent you in the International application, Form TMR7 is to be submitted.

 Reproduction of the mark - This must be an identical mark as the basic application or registration.
 The size of the representation of the mark shall be within 8cm x 8cm, which is the standard size for publication of a mark in the WIPO Gazette.

 Lists of goods and services – The list must be the same or narrower than the one in the basic application or registration .

 Designate Contracting Parties – You may identify which countries you wish to extend the protection of your trademark.

 Date of Priority Claimed (if any) - You may claim the date of priority within 6 months from the basic application, then the basic application date will be used as a reference of priority rights in the International applications in the subsequent countries.